Controllability and Vector Potential: Genericity

-Proof of proposition: It suffices to prove the statement for $r = n$, for by Lemma 4.2, if $P_n$ contains an open dense subset of $\A^n$, then its projection to $\A^r$ also contains an open dense subset.
+Theorem (Brownawell): {\em Suppose the ideal generated by the polynomials $p_1, \ldots , p_m$ equals $\mathbb{C}[x_1, \ldots, x_n]$, where the degree of the $p_i$ is less than or equal to $d$.
+Then there are polynomials $q_1, \ldots ,q_m$ such that $\sum p_i q_i = 1$, where the degree of the $q_i$ is less than or equal to $D = n^2 d^n + nd$.} Proof of proposition: It suffices to prove the statement for $r = n$, for by Lemma 5.2, if $P_n$ contains an open dense subset of $\A^n$, then its projection to $\A^r$ also contains an open dense subset.
 The coordinates of these points generate proper ideals of $A$.
 Thus this projection of $P_n$ is contained in $P_r$.